speer987/pet-adoption-project/README.md

 Schedule
 Task         | Completed?   | Deadline |
 -------------| -------------| ------- |
-Sign up for an API Key at Purina | No | Jan 7th, 2025 Create a react app / next app | No | Jan 8th, 2025
+Sign up for an API Key at Purina | Yes | Jan 7th, 2025 Create a react app / next app | Yes | Jan 8th, 2025
 Make wireframes on Figma / paper | No | Jan 8th, 2025
 Add wireframes to this readme file| No | Jan 9th, 2025